Tiwa people (Asia): Plains Tiwa

-Plains Tiwa live on the flatlands of the Southern bank of the Brahmaputra valley, The following places below are the areas mostly in Morigaon, Nagaon, Hojai, Kamrup (Rural) and (Metro), Sibsagar, Jorhat, Sonitpur, Lakhimpur and Dhemaji districts.
-Some of them speak Assamese as their mother tongue.
+Plains Tiwa live on the flatlands of the Southern bank of the Brahmaputra valley, The following places below are the areas mostly in Morigaon, Nagaon, Hojai, Kamrup (Rural) and (Metro), Sibsagar, Jorhat, Sonitpur, Lakhimpur and Dhemaji districts.They speak Assamese as their mother tongue.
 Their descent system is definitely patrilineal.
 Their patronymics are not derived from their clan's names but are common Assamese surname-names instead (mostly Lalung, Pator, Senapati, Manta, Dekaraja, Dewraja, Bordoloi, Konwar, Doloi, Kakoti, Deka, Dewri, Deuri, Deory, Deori, Bhuyan, etc.).
 Their religion shares many elements with Assamese Hinduism but remains specific.
 And plains Tiwa's sang "Godalboriya Geet", plains Tiwa's folk songs sang in Assamese & Tiwa mixed.

 Tiwa Language

 Tiwa language (India) is spoken in northwestern Karbi Anglong district and further north in parts of Morigaon District / Nagaon District in the plains of Assam.
 There is a cluster of Tiwa villages in the northeastern Ri-Bhoi District of Meghalaya.
 For want of precise knowledge, it is difficult to speak of strictly delimited Tiwa dialects.
 On the one hand, Tiwa, probably with the exception of the variety of Tiwa spoken near Sonapur in Assam, is a single language, any of its dialects being mutually intelligible with any other.
 Like most languages of the hill tribes of the Northeast India, Tiwa people do not have their own script.
 Therefore, they use the Latin script and occasionally use Assamese script.